Azure/connectthedots/readme.md

 ## Device basics ##

 ### Data format ###
-ConnectTheDots is built on the premise that data from sensors is sent to Azure IoT Hub in a prescribed JSON format.
+ConnectTheDots is built on the assumption that data from sensors is sent to Azure IoT Hub in a prescribed JSON format.
 The minimum structure, with required attribute names, is

 ```
 {